Skip to main content

 If your business does not wish to receive the Expanded Retail Discount in respect of a hereditament in Mid Devon’s area or contact us via our portal My Business Rates account and send us a message

-Retail Hospitality and Leisure Relief Eligibility
+Eligibility for the Retail, Hospitality and Leisure Relief Scheme

 Properties that will benefit from the relief will be occupied hereditaments that are wholly or mainly being used: